-Darren Randolph: Middlesbrough close to signing West Ham keeper
+Darren Randolph: Middlesbrough sign West Ham and Republic of Ireland keeper

 - From the section Football

-Middlesbrough have agreed a deal to sign West Ham goalkeeper Darren Randolph, subject to a medical and personal terms.
+Middlesbrough have signed West Ham goalkeeper Darren Randolph for £5m on a four-year deal.

-The 30-year-old is set to leave the Hammers following their signing of England keeper Joe Hart on a season-long loan from Manchester City.
+The 30-year-old Republic of Ireland international has left the Hammers following their signing of England keeper Joe Hart on a season-long loan from Manchester City.

 Keepers Victor Valdes and Brad Guzan both left Boro after their relegation from the Premier League last season.

+"I am delighted to get it all signed and completed," Randolph said.

+"I want to come here and get the club back to where it belongs and I want to be part of something special."

-Randolph is a Republic of Ireland international and made 22 appearances for West Ham last season.
+Randolph made 22 appearances for West Ham last season.

 Boro boss Garry Monk has already signed Jonny Howson, Cyrus Christie, Martin Braithwaite, and Britt Assombalonga on permanent deals and Connor Roberts on loan so far this summer.